silverailscolo/ejb/_posts/en-us/2024-08-03-whisper-smart-fan.md

 Back in HomeAssistant open the YAML-editor mode of a new Dashboard and paste in this [yaml code](assets/yaml/whisper/homeassistant_whisper_dashboard.yaml) to create the fan control UI.

-Adapt the entity names to your setup, eg.
+Adapt the entity names to your setup, e.g.

 - The name of your CO<sub>2</sub> sensor
 - The numbers for your speed_fan, fan sensors and -switches